1984 anti-Sikh riots: Background

 By 1983, the situation in Punjab was volatile.
 In October, Sikh militants stopped a bus and shot six Hindu passengers.
 On the same day, another group killed two officials on a train.
 The Congress-led central government dismissed the Punjab state government (led by their party), invoking the president's rule.
 During the five months before Operation Blue Star, from 1 January to 3 June 1984, 298 people were killed in violent incidents across Punjab.
 In the five days preceding the operation, 48 people were killed by violence.
 According to government estimates, the number of civilians, police, and militants killed was 27 in 1981, 22 in 1982, and 99 in 1983.
 By June 1984, the total number of deaths was 410 in violent incidents and riots while 1,180 people were injured.

-On 1 June, Operation Blue Star was launched to remove him and the armed militants from the Golden Temple complex.
+On 1 June, Operation Blue Star was launched to remove Bhindranwale and armed militants from the Golden Temple complex.
 On 6 June Bhindranwale died in the operation.
 Casualty figures for the Army were 83 dead and 249 injured.
 According to the official estimate presented by the Indian government, 1592 were apprehended and there were 493 combined militant and civilian casualties.
 Later operations by Indian paramilitary forces were conducted to clear the separatists from the state of Punjab.

-The operation carried out in the temple caused outrage among the Sikhs and increased the support for Khalistan Movement.
-Four months after the operation, on 31 October 1984, Indira Gandhi was assassinated in vengeance by her two Sikh bodyguards, Satwant Singh and Beant Singh.
+The operation carried out in the temple caused outrage among the Sikhs and increased the support for Sikh separatism.
+Four months after the operation, on 31 October 1984, Indira Gandhi was assassinated by her two Sikh bodyguards, Satwant Singh and Beant Singh.
 One of the assassins was fatally shot by Gandhi's other bodyguards while the other was convicted of Gandhi's murder and then executed.
 Public outcry over Gandhi's death led to the killings of Sikhs in the ensuing 1984 anti-Sikh riots.